ianmurfinxyz/itzcoatl/README.md

 #### The Game is not yet fully complete.
 The high score states are not yet added and upon death the game will just stop doing anything.
 It hasn't crashed, it just ends like that!
 Professionalism is my middle name. :grinning: So to play again currently you have to close the game and start it up again.

+#### Currently the game will also only run on linux.
+At some point in the future I may work on getting it running on windows.
+I am also thinking of adding it to the AUR for arch users.

 ## How to Play :joystick:

 As is standard with Snake games the more you eat the more you grow.
 This makes the game harder over time.
 What differs with Itzcoatl however is that mister snake resides in a world abundant with GOLD! :moneybag: Among other assorted valuables.
 The challenge is to max out your score before you grow so long and so hungry that you inevitably eat yourself! :scream: Oh, the humanity!